thebsdbox/cilium/Documentation/operations/upgrade.rst

   Egress rules in CiliumNetworkPolicy CRD.
 The old attribute name is no longer supported, please update your CiliumNetworkPolicy CRD accordingly.
 Also applicable values for this attribute are changed to ``disabled``, ``required`` and ``test-always-fail``.
+* Deny policies are now stable because of a fix to Cilium's internal CIDR policy enforcement logic.
+Previously, a CIDR-based allow-policy would always allow traffic, even if there was CIDR-based deny-policy in place that should have overridden it.
+Please check all of your CIDR-based deny and allow policies to ensure that your cluster is not accidentally relying on an allow-policy that should not work and will no longer work after upgrading to 1.14.

 Removed Options
 ~~~~~~~~~~~~~~~